popei69/samples/README.md

 * VisionSample - [Face detection in iOS with Core ML and Vision in Swift](https://benoitpasquier.com/face-detection-core-ml-vision-ios/)

-_Wanted to share an improvements?
+Wanted to share an improvements?
 Noticing a typo?
-I'm open to external contributions :)_
+I'm open to external contributions :)

-Thanks!
+_Feel free to follow me on [Twitter](https://twitter.com/benoitpasquier_) to get latest update posts and projects._

 Ben